Guide to Making an Effective Complaint in New Brunswick

 Complaints related to investments or insurance

 The Commission is responsible for the enforcement and administration of the New Brunswick Securities Act, among others.
 The investment industry has formal processes in place for making a complaint.
-More information is available on making an investment-related complaint.

 If you’re having problems with your insurance policy or contract, or you’re having a hard time getting insured, you can contact the Consumer Advocate for Insurance.